 ![]() |

-"The accident was Sunday, November 4, 1956, the weekend
+"The accident was Sunday, November 4, 1956,

 after my birthday.
-We went out to Long Island to see Abuela and
+We went out to Long Island to see Abuela

 Abuelo.
-Did you know that was the first time Mel treated me as an
+Did you know that was the first time Mel treated me

 equal and not a snivelling, whining little sister?
 We went down to the